Cooking Gorgeous

 • Flour - I use plain (all-purpose) flour but you can use chickpea flour for a gluten-free option.

-Start with preparing the squid unless you already bought calamari rings.
+Start by preparing the squid unless you already bought calamari rings.
 Cut the cleaned tubes into 2 cm (¾ ") thick rings.

-Place them in a bowl along with the tentacles, and sprinkle on the salt, sugar and bicarbonate of soda.
-Rub them all for a few minutes, until they start softening and form bubbles.
+Place them in a bowl along with the tentacles, and sprinkle on the salt, sugar, and bicarbonate of soda.
+Rub them all for a few minutes, until they start softening and forming bubbles.

-rub the rings with salt, sugar and bicarbonate of soda
+The rings are rubbed with salt, sugar and bicarbonate of soda.

 Pour the soda water (or milk) on the calamari rings and tentacles, making sure they all are covered nicely.
 Cover the bowl with cling film or a lid and marinate for a minimum of an hour, ideally overnight refrigerated.